-A MISO model was proposed where the input variables were: Current Level of the Separator $y(\tau)$ and Valve Position $u(\tau)$.
-The output variable was the level at the next sampling instant $y(\tau+1)$.
+The selected input variables were: Current Level of the Separator $y(\tau)$ and Valve Position $u(\tau)$ .
+The output variable was the level at the next sampling instant $y(\tau+1)$ .
 The model consisted of three rules with linear consequents, including the bias term.
-The rule base represents a nonlinear first-order regression model that can be written as follows:
+The rule base represents a non-linear first-order regression model that can be written as follows:

-$$y(\tau+1) = f(y(\tau), u(\tau))$$ (33)
+$$y(\tau+1) = f(y(\tau), u(\tau))$$ (35)

 The Fuzzy C-Means algorithm was applied to the set of 1000 data sampled.
-Figure 2 shows the clusters obtained.
+Figure 3 shows the clusters obtained.
 The same procedure was applied for the Gustafson-Kessel algorithm.
-Figure 3 shows the clusters obtained.
-The MATLAB Software was used to do the simulations.
+Figure 4 shows the clusters obtained.
+The MATLAB Software was used to carry out the simulations.